O'Higgins/San Martín Lake: General information

 The lake has a surface area of 1013 km2, an elevation of 250 m above mean sea level, and a shoreline length of 525 km.
 Viewed from above, the lake consists of a series of finger-shaped flooded valleys, of which 554 km2 are in Chile and 459 km2 in Argentina, although sources differ on the precise split, presumably reflecting water level variability.
-The lake is the second-deepest in the Americas with a maximum depth of 836 m near O'Higgins Glacier, and its characteristic milky light-blue color comes from rock flour suspended in its waters.
+The lake is the deepest in the Americas with a maximum depth of 799 m, a decrease on a 2004 figure of 836 m recorded near O'Higgins Glacier.
+Its characteristic milky light-blue color comes from rock flour suspended in its waters.
 It is mainly fed by the Mayer River and other streams, and its outlet, the Pascua River, discharges water from the lake towards the Pacific Ocean at a rate of 510 m3/s.
 The O'Higgins Glacier flows eastwards towards the lake, as does the Chico Glacier.
 Both of these glaciers are part of the Southern Patagonian Ice Field which extends for approximately 350 km in a north–south direction to the west of Lake O'Higgins/San Martín.

-Immigrants did not settle in the arid windy area around the lake until the 1910s, when British, Scandinavians and Swiss started raising sheep for wool.
+Immigrants did not settle in the arid, windy area around the lake until the 1910s, when British, Scandinavians and Swiss immigrants started raising sheep for wool.

 The most common tourist route for visiting the lake is that between El Chaltén in Argentina and Villa O'Higgins in Chile, including a ferry through the lake on the Chilean side.

 Water from O'Higgins/San Martín flows into the Pacific Ocean through the Pascua River.

 History

 The lake was divided in the 1902 Arbitral award of the Andes between Argentina and Chile.
-Disregarding the Chilean agent Bolados and the Argentine agent Arenberg, the demarcator, British Colonel Herbert Leland Crosthwait placed boundary marker 62 south of Lake O'Higgins/San Martín using a pile of stones and a paper inside a bottle, as he was short on time.
+Disregarding the Chilean agent Bolados and the Argentine agent Arenberg, the demarcator, British Colonel Herbert Leland Crosthwait placed border marker 62 south of Lake O'Higgins/San Martín using a pile of stones and a paper inside a bottle, as he was short on time.